 Inventories.
+As of December 31, 2024 inventories are valued using the weighted average cost method, respectively.
 Inventories of merchandise, printing stock, and supplies are carried at the lower of average cost or market value.
 Periodically, but no less often than once each year, inventory is evaluated for obsolescence.
 If inventory quantities on hand exceed reasonably anticipated future demands, inventory is written down to its net realizable value.
 The difference between current carrying cost and net realizable value is a period cost.
 Damaged inventory items are expensed immediately.

 Land, Buildings, and Equipment.
 These assets are stated at cost or, if acquired by gift, at the estimated fair market value at the date of the gift.
 Depreciation and amortization are provided over the estimated useful lives of the related assets using the straight-line method.
 Estimated useful lives for financial reporting purposes are as follows: buildings and improvements, 10 to 40 years; computer software and hardware, 3 to 10 years; and furniture, fixtures, and other equipment, 3 to 10 years.
 Land improvements are depreciated over 20 years.
 Leasehold improvements are amortized over the lesser of the lease term or the life of the asset.
 Construction in progress is not depreciated until placed into operation.
-Property and equipment with a cost of more than \$1,500 and an estimated useful life of more than two fiscal years is capitalized.